RyanGawryluk/BIOL362/Lab9-QC_and_intro_to_Terminal.md

 This lab is divided into 2 parts with the first being an investigation of sequence quality metrics.
 The second part is meant to provide some experience with inspecting and manipulating actual sequence data in fastq and fasta formats.
 By the end of today, you will have: **a**) assessed the quality of a sample MiSeq amplicon dataset using a computer program, FastQC; **b**) actively engaged in discussion about quality control considerations; and **c**) partitioned a sample QiaSeq 16S/ITS multi-region fastq dataset into individual amplicon datasets.

 **Note that in this today's lab, we are only introducing the 'command line' and some bioinformatic tools and will not be focusing on sequence data that we generated.
-This section on basic directory structure and commands may be very familiar to students with previous bioinformatics experience and can be skipped if you feel that it is familiar.**
+This section (Exercise 9.2) on basic directory structure and commands may be very familiar to students with previous bioinformatics or other command line experience .**

 **We will be exploring a 'toy' dataset, made available by Qiagen, that contains multiple hypervariable regions within one dataset.
 No data directly related to our project will be inspected today.**